jforsyth/website-hugo-src/content/authors/admin/_index.md

   url: "http://www.jmu.edu/engineering"

 # Short bio (displayed in user profile at end of posts)
 bio: Jason Forsyth is an Assistant Professor of Engineering at James Madison University.
-He received his PhD from Virginia Tech in May 2015.
 His major research interests are in wearable/pervasive computing and engineering education.
+His current research interests focus on on-body human activity recognition and interactive machine learning for physical therapy patients and practitioners to increase exercise adherence and clinical evaluation.

 interests:
 - Wearable Computing